aimhigherweb/iec_website/content/what-we-do/amblyopia.md

 ##### Optical correction

-Treatment for amblyopia initially consists of removing the causative factor (for example, prescribing glasses or contact lenses to eliminate blur or to relax the muscles in the eye responsible for misdirection with an eye turn).<sup>3</sup> Typically there will be an improvement in vision when these optical aids are worn full-time for up to 4 months.
-If amblyopia persists after this time, then further amblyopia therapy can be instigated.
+Treatment for amblyopia initially consists of removing the causative factor (for example, prescribing glasses or contact lenses to eliminate blur or to relax the muscles in the eye responsible for misdirection with an eye turn).<sup>3</sup> Typically, there will be an improvement in vision when these optical aids are worn full-time for up to 4 months.
+If amblyopia persists after this time, then other therapies can be explored.
+It's common for one therapy to 'max out' visual improvement after some time, at which point swapping therapies can spur another round of amblyopia resolution.<sup>3</sup>

 ##### Atropine therapy